CreativeMachinesLab/softbotEvolution/base/README.txt

 Step 2: Installing VoxCad
 -------------------------
-(Install Qt and QMake if you have not already done so)
+(Install Qt and QMake if you have not already done so, specifically these packages: "libqt4-dev", "qt4-qmake", "libqwt-dev","freeglut3-dev","zlib1g-dev")

 $ cd [rootdir]/voxcad-code-2014
 $ make